utkualtintug/SecurePico/README.md

 - **Continuous buzzer** until correct password entered
 - **Armed/disarmed states** for controlled monitoring

+> Note: This project is intended for educational and hobby use.
+> The web interface uses plain HTTP and GET parameters and is not suitable for production-grade security.

 ## System State Flow
 ```mermaid
 graph TD